bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialog-error-handling.rst

 Error Pages
 ^^^^^^^^^^^^

-Error pages inform the user on unexpected errors that occurred during the execution of process activities or HTML dialog interactions.
+Error pages inform the user about unexpected errors that occurred during the execution of process activities or HTML dialog interactions.

-The default error pages can be examined in the product (see ``webapps/ivy/ivy-error-page.xhtml``).
-These pages can be customized to met the look of your workflow application and your companies identity.
+The default error pages are located at ``webapps/ivy/ivy-error-page.xhtml``.
+You can inspect them.
+These pages can be customized to meet the look of your workflow application and your company's identity.
+Moreover, you can adjust the information displayed.
+The :public-api:`ErrorPageMBean
-Moreover, you can adjust the displayed information.
-The :public-api:`ErrorPageMBean </ch/ivyteam/ivy/webserver/ErrorPageMBean.html>` is accessible within error pages to provide context information on the error and its engine state.
+</ch/ivyteam/ivy/webserver/ErrorPageMBean.html>` is accessible within error
-Other IVY APIs are not intended to work in case of an error.
+pages to provide context information on the error and its engine state.
+Other Ivy APIs are not intended to work in case of an error.

-Custom errors pages must be registered in the global :ref:`web-xml`.
+Custom error pages have to be registered in the global :ref:`web-xml`.

-.. tip:: Keep in mind that error pages and its configuration do not live within the project.
-Therefore it is crucial to document or automate their deployment.
-Otherwise error page configurations might get lost during migrations to newer version of |axon-ivy|.
+.. tip:: Keep in mind that error pages and their configuration do not live within the project.
+Therefore, it is crucial to document and automate their deployment.
+Otherwise, error page configurations might get lost during migrations to newer versions of Axon Ivy.

-AJAX Errors
+Ajax Errors
-^^^^^^^^^^^^
+^^^^^^^^^^^

-If an exception occurs in an ajax-based HTTP request, the configured Primefaces ajax exception handlers comes into play.
-The handler must be defined as part of the *\*.xhtml* file.
-In the provided standard layouts, handlers are already configured.
+If an exception occurs in an Ajax-based HTTP request, the configured Primefaces Ajax exception handlers come into play.
+The handlers have to be defined as part of the *\*.xhtml* file.
+In the standard layouts provided, handlers are already configured.
 See ``webContent/layouts/includes/exception.xhtml`` for details.

 ::

    <p:ajaxExceptionHandler update="ajaxExceptionDialog" onexception="PF('ajaxExceptionDialog').show();"/>

-The above ajax exception handler will catch every exception of every type.
-If an exception occurs the action in ``onexception`` will be executed.
+The above Ajax exception handler will catch every exception of every type.
+If an exception occurs, the action in ``onexception`` will be executed.
 In this example, a Primefaces dialog will be shown.

 ::